UNCOVER

 Case Study 3: Complementary Support After Standard Protocols

-The Approach: Recognising the role of the gut-brain connection, we applied the GDH protocol to help regulate the communication loop between the enteric and central nervous systems.
+The Approach: We applied the Gut-Brain Connection program protocol as a supportive modality to help regulate the communication loop between the enteric and central nervous systems.
+This was designed to work in conjunction with the client’s ongoing medical and dietary strategies.

 Gut Directed Hypnotherapy is the only thing that's worked